BND Hamburger Icon

 In some situations, remote workers are more productive than those in an office.
 If an employee is a suitable candidate for remote work and it works for your business, consider implementing some remote work options.
 Review our list of the best employee monitoring software to ensure you can support your workforce working remotely.

 When you understand the ramifications of distracted employees, you can implement policies and procedures to help alleviate the problem.
-Some employers have implemented company policies such as these:
+Some employers have company policies in their employee handbooks such as these:

 • Blocking certain websites